oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 There are three different approaches for deploying the operator to Microsoft Azure:
 - Microsoft Azure Platform
 - Microsoft Azure Kubernetes Service (AKS)
-- Oracle WebLogic Server on the Azure Kubernetes Service Marketplace (WLS on AKS Marketplace)
+- Oracle WebLogic Server on AKS from the Azure Marketplace (WLS on AKS Marketplace)

 ##### Microsoft Azure Kubernetes Service (AKS)